 Ten Laws to Design By

-As designers we have to be aware of the function of our work and design as much as we care about the aesthetics and visuals.
-There are a lot of terms for the design of how the site functions and works, from “usability design” to “user experience,” what remains constant is that if we want to become better designers we have to pair these two concepts together.
+As designers, we must be aware of our work’s function and design as much as we care about aesthetics and visuals.
+There are a lot of terms for the design of how the site functions and works, from “usability design” to “user experience,” what remains constant is that if we want to become better designers, we have to pair these two concepts together.

-Using clear and effective design laws as guides we can use proven formulas for better design.
+Using clear and compelling design laws as guides, we can use proven formulas for better design.
 These laws both assist in the experience and aesthetic quality of our designs.
-Furthermore being able to refer and cite these laws when presenting or discussing design can further establish your expertise and justify your design choices.
+Furthermore, referring to and citing these laws when presenting or discussing design can further establish your expertise and justify your design choices.

 I’ve identified ten laws that can inform your design process.